settinghead/script-writer/TRANSFORM_JSONDOC_FRAMEWORK.md

 ### **Machine Transforms: When AI Processes Content**

-**What they are**: Machine transforms occur when AI models, algorithms, or automated processes generate new content from existing jsonDocs.
+**What they are**: Machine transforms occur when AI models, algorithms, or automated processes generate new content from existing jsondocs.

 **How they work**:
-- System analyzes existing jsonDocs (user requirements, previous content)
+- System analyzes existing jsondocs (user requirements, previous content)
 - AI model processes the input using prompts and context
 - AI generates new content (stories, outlines, scripts)
-- System creates new "ai_generated" jsonDocs with the output
+- System creates new "ai_generated" jsondocs with the output
 - Machine transform links inputs to outputs with full execution details

 **Key characteristics**: